Tejanikhil/Transformers-Tutorial/README.md

 - Decoder decodes encoded sequences into the required output.

 ## Lets go deeper!!
-- Each encoder consists of a MultiHead attention block, a Feed Forward block, and a LayerNormalization Block.
+- Each encoder consists of an attention block, a Feed Forward block, and a LayerNormalization Block.
 - Each decoder consists of a Masked MultiHead attention block, a layer normalization block, and a FeedForward Block.

+  Will discuss more about these blocks further

 Here is how a transformer model looks like